 The first road through Anoka County was established in 1835 to aid those traveling between Minneapolis and Anoka.
 The road was commonly known as the Red River Ox Cart Trail, now East River Road and Coon Rapids Boulevard, followed the Mississippi River north before turning toward Anoka.
 The journey took about two days by horse or wagon and rambled through farmland, forest, and peat bogs.
 Along this road is where the first locally based industry in Coon Rapids was located–the brickyards.
 Today, barely a trace of the brickyards remain.
 But for the curious, a few clues can still be found.

 The first brickyard in Coon Rapids was the Anoka Pressed Brick and Terra Cotta Company.
 In 1881, Dr. D.C.
 Dunham located a large deposit of red clay not far off of the Red River Ox Cart Trail.
 The company only employed a handful of workers.
 Even though they used the best machinery of the day, it was still an extremely laborious job.
 Workers dug clay from a pit by hand and used a crane to bring it to the surface.
-After being excavated, the clay would be transported on a track, unloaded, mixed with water, and then sent through a machine with rollers that would compact it into a ribbon as thick as a brick.
+After being excavated, the clay would be transported on a track, unloaded, mixed with water, and then sent through a machine with rollers to compact it into a ribbon as thick as a brick.
 Wires were used to cut individual brick lengths from the ribbon of clay.
 The bricks were then piled by hand and fan dried with hot air until the outside was dry and set.
 Finally, the bricks were placed in a large coal-fired kiln where the brick was burned.
 It would take several days for the fires to temper the brick.
-When the process was complete, each brick weighed about 5.5 lbs.
+When the process was complete, each brick weighed about 5.5 pounds.